 - Shame + Accountability

 This course is intended as a “taste of TJ”, a window into this framework that we believe has the power to radically transform the ways we care for ourselves and each other.
-It is NOT a replacement for our more comprehensive 6 week Transformative Justice course offered in the Summer and Fall (if you’re interested, check that out here), but can be a good way to prepare for that course or identify if you want to go deeper.
+It is NOT a replacement for our more comprehensive 8 week Transformative Justice course (registration for the 6 week course will post to our bluelight.academy homepage when available), but can be a good way to prepare for that course or identify if you want to go deeper.
 The TJ mini-class was put together with accessibility in mind and is the equivalent of about a half day training on Transformative Justice.
 We know that not everyone has the time or the money to invest in a 6-week intensive course on Transformative Justice.
 Where that course is designed to give you all the tools you need to begin engaging with TJ in community with your peers, the mini-course is intended more as a handshake or an appetizer, to help you get to know our healing and liberation work and invite you to join us in it.

 In this course you will learn: